 The cafeteria should be a pleasant place in which to eat.
 Therefore, (a) children should remain at their seats while eating, (b) children need to use quiet voices, and (c) children must use good manners while eating.
-Rules are posted in the cafeteria.

-- 1. All children will eat together in the cafeteria. - 2.
-Children will be dismissed by the Noon Supervisors when they are finished eating.
-Tables must be clean and the children quiet before they are dismissed. - 3.
+- 1. All children will eat either in the cafeteria or outdoor designated areas. - 2.
+Tables must be clean (no trash left behind) before children leave their eating area. - 3.
 Cafeteria rules must be followed.
 A child's cafeteria privileges may be restricted or excluded when violations of the rules occur.